 Wisconsin Criminal Defense Lawyer

-Attorney Rick Coad is consistently recognized as one of the top criminal defense attorneys in Verona, WI.
+Attorney Rick Coad is consistently recognized as one of the top criminal defense attorneys in Waukesha County, WI.

 Rick Coad has experience in defending most of the charges commonly prosecuted in Wisconsin, and has represented clients in more than twenty different counties, the Wisconsin Court of Appeals, and the United States Supreme Court.

-Rick has achieved exceptional results for his clients in Verona, WI.
+Rick has achieved exceptional results for his clients in Waukesha County Circuit Court, located in Waukesha, WI.
 He represents clients in a wide range of cases, including Substantial / Misdemeanor Battery, Domestic Battery, Drug Possession & Distribution, Sexual Assault, Fraud, Theft & more.
 He gives each case the attention it deserves, and works to achieve the best possible result for each of his clients.
 In recognition of his dedication to his clients and his skill, he has been ranked as a Super Lawyer nine times.

-Attorney Rick Coad defends people charged with a misdemeanor or felony in Verona, WI and throughout the state of Wisconsin.
+Attorney Rick Coad defends people charged with a misdemeanor or felony in Waukesha County, WI and throughout the state of Wisconsin.